 In May 2000, we filed our initial Phase I investigational new drug application, or IND, involving Xcellerated T Cells to treat metastatic kidney cancer.
 The FDA allowed us to start the trial in June 2000.
 The trial was completed in February 2003.
 In September 2001, we amended the IND to add a Phase I study of Xcellerated T Cells to treat hormone refractory prostate cancer.
 The trial was completed in June 2003.
 In August 2002, we amended the IND to add a Phase I/II to treat multiple myeloma patients post autologous stem cell transplantation.
 We anticipate having clinical data regarding safety and tumor responses in 2004.
 In November 2002, we amended the IND to add a Phase I/II study to treat CLL.
 We anticipate completion of the trial in 2004.
-In September 2003, we amended the IND to add a Phase I/II study to treat CLL.
-We anticipate completion of the trial in 2004.
-In September 2003, we amended the IND to add a Phase I/II study to treat non-Hodgkin's lymphoma patients.
+In September 2003, we amended the IND to add a randomized Phase II study to treat multiple myeloma patients with and without fludarabine.
+We anticipate completion of the trial in 2005.
+In December of 2003, we amended the IND to add a Phase II study to treat non-Hodgkin's lymphoma patients.
 We anticipate completion of the trial in 2005.